keskival/king-algorithm-manifesto/README.md

 However, I don't have access to those trained RL meta-learning models so I'm going with the LLMs as a proof-of-concept.

-So, we need to predict the substrate activation deltas from the agent observation, which is the virtual system input.
-What cannot be predicted by agent observation, isn't part of the agent's internal state.
+So, we need to predict the substrate activation deltas from the agent feedback, which is the virtual system input.
+What cannot be predicted by agent feedback, isn't part of the agent's internal state.

 Jointly, we need to learn the agent input-output function itself.
 This can be a simple neural network, but since it is already evident that in-context learning is in its nature progressive, increasing in both computational elements and in stored state (more tokens to attend over) as the learning progresses, we should use something analogous here.
 We can optimize/fit an algorithm which constructs more computational elements as it progresses.

 We could predict the state update with a neural network as well, but while possibly very useful, let's not, because we still wouldn't be able to understand it afterwards.
 Let's optimize/fit an explainable algorithm there as well.

 So, we have two functions to learn jointly:
-- `substrate_activation_change(agent_observation)` fitted to ground truth `substrate_activation_change` actually converges roughly to `substrate_activation_change(agent_observation) → agent_state_change(observation)`, because the agent's internal state is contained in the part modified as a result of the information contained in the observation.
+- `substrate_activation_change(agent_feedback)` fitted to ground truth `substrate_activation_change` actually converges roughly to `substrate_activation_change(agent_feedback) → agent_state_change(agent_feedback)`, because the agent's internal state is contained in the part modified as a result of the information contained in the feedback.
+We should learn this in a separable form where the constant part not dependent on what the feedback was, and the feedback dependent part, so that we can easily see what the feedback causes.
 - `agent_action(observation, agent_state)` fitted to ground truth `agent_action`.

 There are certain details here we should not gloss over.
 I'm focusing on LLMs for now because these models are available to me, whereas trained deep meta-learning Transformer models aren't.
 The subsequent points are about LLMs, the deep meta-learning Transformer models are slightly different but have analogous considerations: